Buy more, save more. Get up to $500 off.

 As you look at a company’s warranty policy, we suggest you pay particular attention to what is expected of the customer, what is covered, what isn’t covered, how the company promises to resolve defects, and how long the policy lasts.
 These factors may impact whether or not your mattress will qualify for coverage if a defect occurs.

-Saatva offers a 12-year warranty for the Saatva Youth, a 15-year warranty for the Saatva Classic and Saatva Latex Hybrid, and a 20-year warranty for the Saatva HDThese warranties cover defects in materials and workmanship, including qualifying body impressions.
+Saatva offers a lifetime warranty for all mattresses.
+These warranties cover defects in materials and workmanship, including qualifying body impressions.
 Body impressions greater than 1 inch are covered by the policies of the Saatva Classic and the Saatva Youth, while the Saatva HD’s policy covers impressions over 1.5 inches.

 During the first two years of the warranty period, Saatva offers to replace defective mattresses at no charge.
-For the rest of the warranty period, customers pay a $99 transportation fee each way, and Saatva will repair and re-cover mattresses with qualifying defects.
+For the rest of the warranty period, customers pay a $149 transportation fee, and Saatva will repair and re-cover mattresses with qualifying defects.

 The company also has a “Fairness Replacement Option.”
 Rather than sending back a defective mattress, customers can keep the mattress and purchase a new one at a prorated price determined by how long they’ve had their existing mattress.
 The customer may incur transportation charges.